 Synopsis: In 1936, General Francisco Franco led a coup d' état against the Spanish Republic that gave rise to a brutal civil war.
 During his long dictatorship, hundreds of people were arrested, executed or disappeared.
 Today, the families of those who vanished have begun to search for answers about their relatives.

-MADRID BEFORE HANITA – Jews from Palestine in the International Brigades Director: Eran Torbiner / Israel 2006 Category: History.
+MADRID BEFORE HANITA – Jews from Palestine in the International Brigades Director and Producer: Eran Torbiner / Israel 2006 Category: History.
 Language: Hebrew, Spanish, Polish and German.
 Subtitles: English / French / Spanish Length: 58 minutes

 Synopsis: The story of 300 Jews from Palestine/Israel who departed to fight fascism and joined the International Brigades during the Spanish Civil War from 1936-1939.